Black History and Women’s History: Meeting Josephine Baker at Riad Star

 Photo Courtesy of Riad Star

-This is a repost for Black History Month (February) and Women’s History Month (March).
+Here’s to an icon who should be celebrated beyond Black History Month, Women’s History Month, and Mother’s Day.
 I’m forever grateful for the invitation to stay in Josephine Baker’s former Moroccan home.
+Like many women, she found rest and strength to reinvent herself in Morocco.
+If you need inspiration, try on a bit of Josephine Baker at Riad Star.
 When I raided the library, I discovered a missing part of my education.
 I met a superstar, a spy, a hero, and a mother.
 She was the only woman who spoke at the March on Washington alongside Dr. Martin Luther King, Jr. in 1968.
 When he was killed, Corette Scott King asked Josephine to take his place.
 She declined, saying that her children were “too young to lose their mother.”

 ______________________________________________________________________________________________________